FOREX-Dollar hits new 9-1/2 month high as FX traders seek safety | Business

 The U.S. dollar hit a new 9-1/2-month high against major peers on Friday, buoyed by fears that the Delta coronavirus variant could delay the global economic recovery just as central banks begin to reverse pandemic-era stimulus.

-New Zealand's kiwi dipped to a new nine-month trough of $0.6808.
+New Zealand's kiwi dipped to a new nine-month trough of $0.6807.
 The government on Friday extended a snap COVID-19 lockdown that delayed the central bank raising interest rates this week.
-The Canadian dollar dropped to a new six-month low of C$1.2832 amid a fall in oil prices triggered by worries about the global economy.
+The Canadian dollar dropped to an eight-month low of C$1.2949, down 0.8% vs its U.S. counterpart as oil prices fell further because of worries about the global economy.

-"Risk aversion in the air has buoyed the greenback, with pro-growth currencies bearing the brunt of it," Rodrigo Catril, a strategist at National Australia Bank, wrote in a client note.
-The euro rose 0.1% to $1.1682 but still traded near the 9-1/2-month low of $1.16655 reached overnight.
+Norway's crown dropped for a second day as weaker oil prices and general nervousness among investors hit the currency despite the Norwegian central bank on Thursday sticking to its plan for a September interest rate hike.
+The euro was last up 0.7% at 10.625 crowns.
+The euro was little changed at $1.1674, but still near the 9-1/2-month low of $1.16655 reached overnight.
 It is down nearly 1% this week, the most since mid-June.

-The yen, another safe-haven currency, fell slightly versus the dollar 109.69.
-Sterling slipped to one-month lows versus both the dollar and the euro.
+"Equity market drawdowns and falling commodities mean one thing and one thing only, a stronger USD as investors look for a haven," said Jeremy Thomson-Cook, an economist at payments firm Equals Money.
+The yen, another safe-haven currency, strengthened.
+The dollar was down 0.2% at 127.96 yen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)